To be employed at UW Health all residents and fellows are required to meet credentialing and conditions of employment requirements

 - Pass the caregiver background information check.

-- Complete the employment eligibility verification (I-9 form) (to be completed during your Employee Health Services appointment)
+- Complete the employment eligibility verification (I-9 form).

-- Obtain clearance from UW Health Employee Health.
+- Obtain clearance from UW Health Employee Health Services.

 - Complete all required orientation activities.